bkevelham/unity-avatar-generation/Readme.md

 ### Resizing avatars

-Most people who I have seen reporting trying to use this API seem to want to do so to create avatars with different skeleton proportions.
+Most people who I have seen trying to use this API, seem to want to do so to create avatars with different skeleton proportions.
 While this repository does not demonstrate that functionality, the principle is the same.

 The avatar in the SampleScene scene is standing in a T-Pose.
 This T-Pose is stored in the Avatar's skeleton definition via the `SkeletonBone` array.
 This implies that you can change bone lengths by modifying the local positions of the bone/joint transforms to lengthen or shorten bones.
-Do this before creating the HumanDescription.
+Do this **before creating the HumanDescription**.

-Note that it is not sufficient to just modify the bone length.
+Note that it is not sufficient to just modify the bone length when modifying the legs.
 Make sure that any changes to the lengths of leg bones are reflected in the position of the hip bone.
 That is, move it up or down to ensure the avatar's feet are planted on the ground in their T-Pose.
 If not, your animation will either have feet hover above the floor, or see the avatar bend its knees to accomodate for an incorrectly placed hip joint.

 ### Hardcoded definition